dialoganalytics/messenger-ruby-example/Readme.md

 $ bundle exec rackup
 ```

-In development, start a local tunel and configure your application's webhook settings in the facebook developer dashboard:
+In development, start a local tunel and :

 ```bash
 $ ngrok http 9292
 ```

 Go on [messenger.com](https://www.messenger.com), find your bot and start interacting with it.

+## Go further

+Read more on how to make the most out of the possibilities offered by Dialog here: https://dialoganalytics.com